 More and more manufacturers today are looking for highly skilled workers with postsecondary training and education.
 This is where a degree or certificate in CNC machining proves quite useful.
 While a degree isn’t necessarily required to break into this field, the Connecticut Business and Industry Association finds that it is encouraged among hopeful machinists today.
 According to the CBIA, “For the most part, manufacturers expect new employees to arrive already trained.”

 Even without a required degree or certification, pursuing a CNC machining program is a wise investment for a successful career.
 At a career-focused manufacturing school like Goodwin University, your hands-on training with cutting edge technology and interactive education from skilled, industry-expert professors will prepare you for the journey ahead.
 Not only will you acquire the skills that manufacturing employers today are seeking, you will also stand out among the competition.

 Want to learn more about a career in the CNC field?
-Call Goodwin College today at 1-800-889-3282.
+Call Goodwin University today at 1-800-889-3282.
 Or, explore our CNC Operator School online.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.